rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd.md

 echo https://$(oc get route/our-todolist -n ${TEAM_NAME}-ci-cd --template='{{.spec.host}}')
 ```

 🪄🪄 Magic!
-You've now deployed ArgoCD and got it to manually deploy and application for you.
+You've now deployed ArgoCD and got it to manually deploy an application for you.
 Next up, we'll make ArgoCD do some *REAL* GitOps 🪄🪄